 At Johnny's, we work to offer the best organic products available to meet the diverse, year-round needs of our customers.
 Whenever organic seed that yields consistently healthy, uniformly true-to-type plants becomes available to us in sufficient quantity, we offer that seed to our customers.

 As seed is a living entity its viability and availability, however, are subject to change over time.
 Organically produced seed that meets both our extensive trialing requirements as well as our rigorous quality standards, is available for a portion but not all of the hundreds of varieties we have on offer at any one time.
 For these various reasons there may only be conventional or another type of seed available for a particular variety.

 Are any of the seed varieties you sell available with NOP-compliant seed treatments?

 Yes, we offer seed with several types of enhancements from which the organic grower can benefit.

-Natural II and Natural III are NOP-compliant biological seed treatments with a proprietary blend of beneficial microorganisms that help protect the seed and developing roots from fungal decay.
-Seed treated with Natural II/III has demonstrated improved emergence over untreated seed in stressful environmental conditions, and in soils with less than ideal microbial health.
-Crops we sell that are treated with Natural II/III include corn and onions.
+Natural III is an NOP-compliant biological seed treatment with a proprietary blend of beneficial microorganisms that help protect the seed and developing roots from fungal decay.
+Seed treated with Natural III has demonstrated improved emergence over untreated seed in stressful environmental conditions, and in soils with less than ideal microbial health.
+Currently we sell certain varieties of onion seed that is treated with Natural III.

 It's always a good idea for certified organic growers to ascertain suitability of any seed treatment in question with their certifier.